Lormars/lormars.github.io/_posts/2025-03-14-gitlab_json_juggling.md

   end
 ```

-Notice here, it checks whether the request is a `batch` by checking whether `:json` is an array.
+Notice here, it checks whether the request is a `batch` by checking whether `:_json` is an array.
 Given what we know about ruby hashing in the above sections, we know that this check is totally controlled by the user.
 So we can just send a request like
 ```http
 https://host/path?_json[][query]=query%20{__typename}
 ```